getpop/field-query/README.md

 - **Bookmarks:** To keep loading data from an already-defined field
 - **Skip output if null:** To ignore the output if the value of the field is null
 - **Nested fields:** The response of a field can be used as input to another field, through its arguments or field directives
+- **Property names in the field arguments may be optional:** To simplify passing arguments to the field

 From the composing elements, only the field name is mandatory; all others are optional.
 A field is composed in this order: